Modernizr

 Modernizr is a JavaScript library that detects the features available in a user's browser.
-This lets web pages avoid unsupported features by informing the user their browser isn't supported or loading a polyfill.
+This lets web pages avoid unsupported features by informing the user their browser is not supported or loading a polyfill.
 Modernizr aims to provide feature detection in a consistent and easy to use manner that discourages the use of failure-prone browser sniffing.

 Overview

 Many HTML5 and CSS 3 features are already implemented in at least one major browser.
 Modernizr determines whether the user's browser has implemented a given feature.
 This lets developers take advantage of new features that browsers support, yet create fallbacks for browsers that lack support.
 In both 2010 and 2011, Modernizr won the .net Award for Open Source App of the Year, and in 2011 one of its lead developers, Paul Irish, won the Developer of the Year award.